AlbertoIzq/Concert_Blazor_API/README.md

   - Repository
     - RestoreAsync: In response distinguish between Not existing entity and Entity already restored scenarios
 	- Add RemoveRange method
+	- If soft deleted already, you must be able to deleted without restoring it first
   - Add a running background service, like I did in Library Manager???
-  - Add CreatedBy, UpdatedBy and DeletedBy fields to Base Entity
   - Authentication&Authorization
 	- (Idea) Implement roleEnum to store all available roles
 	- Set tokens to work depending on logged in device